PatrickAttankurugu/PatrickAttankurugu/README.md

 <h4>
  <P>I am a final year Computer Science student at the University of Ghana.<br>
   I am an aspiring software engineer and machine learning specialist. <br>
-  I love to build system that can think and make intelligent decisions <br>
+  My interest lie in building system that can think and make intelligent decisions <br>
-  I am open to offers in software engineering as a national service personnel<br>
+  Currently, I am open to offers in software engineering as a national service personnel<br>
-  Please chat me up on <a href="https://www.linkedin.com/in/patrickattankurugu1/" >LinkedIn</a>
+  Please chat me up on <a href="https://www.linkedin.com/in/patrickattankurugu1/" >LinkedIn</a> <br>

   .</P>

 </h4>